mwouts/nbsrc/README.md

 your favorite text editor, or even standard merge tools if you wish to merge multiple contributions to a notebook.

-With the `nbsrc` package, any python or R script can be loaded as a notebook in Jupyter.
+With the `nbrmd` package, any python or R script can be loaded as a notebook in Jupyter.
 If a classical `ipynb` notebook with a matching name exists, outputs for matching inputs are reconstructed.
 And, if you associate python and jupyter files as recommended below, when a `ipynb` notebook opens, the